CSE512-15S/fp-fiannaca-sonyaa/README.md

 Note that by including *FlowViz* at the end of the body, you speed up the initial rendering time of your application.

+In order to create your VPL, you need to provide *FlowViz* with a configuration file.
+See the **Configuration** section below for a complete description of the possible properties in the FlowViz configuration file.

-`app.js` should simply call the `FlowViz.App()` and implement any callbacks which you want to listen for:
+Finally, you need to create an instance of the `FlowViz.App` type.
+Create `app.js`, which should simply call the `FlowViz.App()` constructor and implement any callbacks which you want to listen for:

     var App = new FlowViz.App('config.json', 'svg#InteractiveViz', {